ljdursi/computecanadian/discussion-paper/05_governance_best_practices.md

 be working on their behalf is unreasonable, and that the existing model of membership comprising institutions in their role as representing researchers is a reasonable compromise.

+**Proposal: Members should be given the access and support they need to play an active role in the federation.**

 Shared governance in a federation — or indeed the governance of any member-owned non-profit — requires active participation of the members